drAgon-235/TAROT/README.md

   ( *very good for basic educational purposes!!!*)

 ## Design of card backside
-The 'backside of the card deck' is designed by me : myny ZStacks with symbols and geographic figures ( File: SpiritualTarot/Tarotcards/Views/Components/FlippingCard/Design_Test/CardBackTestView.swift )
+The 'backside of the card deck' is designed by me : many ZStacks with symbols and geographic figures ( File: SpiritualTarot/Tarotcards/Views/Components/FlippingCard/Design_Test/CardBackTestView.swift )

 ## Design of Tarot Deck - Rider Waite Deck